fbpx

 Nikon has thrown everything into this camera making it the ultimate machine for action as well as producing extremely high-quality RAW files.

 This is Nikon’s first mirrorless flagship camera body and they did not disappoint.
 The Nikon Z9 is the option for a photographer that wants the best of the best.
-In addition to being the best Nikon camera for wildlife, it is also the best camera of the year in 2022.

 Let’s get the price out of the way first…it’s not cheap.
 This is a camera designed for professionals that are willing and able to buy the best tool for the job.
 And that’s exactly what the Z9 is…hands down the best tool for wildlife photography.